 There are several information points located throughout both terminals.
-There is a tourist information desk (tel: 02 5858 0506) in Terminal 1.
+A tourist information desk (tel: +39 02 5858 0506) can be found in Terminal 1.

 Milan Malpensa Airport can be reached from the SS336 state road.
 Take the ‘Busto Arsizio’ exit from the Autostrada dei Laghi (A8), which links directly with Milan.

-Bus: Buses run from both terminals to Milan Central Station.
-There are also services to Milan Linate Airport, Sesto and Torino, among other destinations.
-The Malpensa Shuttle Air Pullman (tel: 0331 258 411; ticketonline.malpensashuttle.it) runs from both terminals to Milan Central Station, stopping on request at the conference and exhibition centre during Milan fair events (journey time: 50 minutes; fare: €10).
+Coach: The Malpensa Shuttle Air Pullman (tel: +39 0331 258 411; ticketonline.malpensashuttle.it) links both terminals to Milan Central Station, stopping on request at the conference and exhibition centre during Milan fair events (journey time: 50 minutes; fare: €10).

 Taxi: Taxis are available from outside Arrivals at both terminals.
 The fixed fare to central Milan is €90.

 There is a post office in Terminal 1.
 Public telephones and fax facilities are available in both terminals.
 Paid-for Wi-Fi access is available throughout Milan Malpensa Airport.

 There is a good selection of places to eat and drink in both terminals.
 These include plenty of Italian pizza/pasta restaurants and cafés serving coffee and cakes, as well as a specialist eateries serving a variety of cuisines.